 The Library Company's thousands of newspaper and periodical titles are partially represented in WolfPAC.
 For more information on particular titles contact reference librarian Connie King at 215-546-3181, or by e-mail at email@example.com

-In addition, thanks to grants from the National Endowment for the Humanities and the William Penn Foundation, the manuscripts of John A. McAllister are described in twenty-nine online finding aids, which are searchable in the Library Company’s digital asset management system, ImPAC.
+The manuscripts of John A. McAllister are described in twenty-nine online finding aids, which are also searchable in the Library Company’s digital asset management system ImPAC.

 Artifacts and Works of Art: